 The Temporary Assistance for Needy Families (TANF) Program

-The Temporary Assistance for Needy Families (TANF) program is designed to help families become financially self-sufficient.
-It provides monthly cash payments, job assistance, and childcare assistance to citizens who are underemployed or unemployed, meet certain income requirements, and have a child under 18 or are pregnant.
+The Temporary Assistance for Needy Families (TANF) program aims to help families achieve financial self-sufficiency.
+It offers monthly cash payments, job assistance, and childcare assistance to underemployed or unemployed citizens who meet specific income requirements and have a child under 18 or are pregnant.

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)